Paddlepop25/codeinstitute-boardgame-store/README.md

 ![Responsive display of Add a Game Page](https://raw.githubusercontent.com/Paddlepop25/codeinstitute-boardgame-store/master/static/images/readmes/addgame.png)

 - Available from a link on the navigation bar.
 This feature is available for superusers when logged in.
-A form is available for the user to input all fields, which are all required, and an image upload feature as a whole package for this game to be saved
+A form is available for the user to input all fields, which are all required, and an image upload feature as a whole package for this game to be saved.
+Do take note that each image must not exceed 1MB to be able to be uploaded successfully

 - The user could change his/her mind and click on the 'CANCEL' button which would bring him/her back to the home page